mrunalidupare/power-bi-project/README.md

 # power-bi-project
-It is dashboard  about the globall supermarket
+It is dashboard  about the global supermarket